LiorSinai/NonogramSolverCpp/README.md

 	```
 	cl.exe /Zi /EHsc /nologo "/Fe%fileDirname%\\NonogramSolver.exe" "%fileDirname%\\*.cpp"
 	```
-3. Run with: `NonogramSolver.exe`.
-For example `NonogramSolver --solve --filepath puzzles/lost.txt --to-file`.

 ### Clean up

 Delete .obj, .exe, .ilk and .pdb files.
 This can be done with: `del *.obj *.ilk *.pdb`.

-The NonogramSolver.exe can be run without thse
+The NonogramSolver.exe can be run without these.

+### Run

+In the cmd navigate to the folder with the NonogramSolver.exe and type `NonogramSolver`.
+Examples:
+- `NonogramSolver --solve --file-path puzzles/lost.txt --to-file`
+- `NonogramSolver --solve-collection --file-path collections/various.txt --print --guess`

 ## Algorithm